X-38 with DPS [NASA]

 The X-38 was a prototype for a Crew Return Vehicle (CRV) for the International Space Station.
 The X-38 could have been reworked into a real manned CRV after its unmanned orbital test flight.

 The X-38 program was cancelled in 2002 due to budget cuts.
-The partially (ca. 80%) completed space craft was put into storage in January 2003, after the X-38 program has been put on hold.
+The partially (ca. 80%) completed V-201 spacecraft was put into storage in January 2003, after the X-38 program has been put on hold.

 |Type / Application:||Crew Return Vehicle prototype|